Air pressure and wet performance

 - Avoid standing water: When driving in wet or rainy conditions, avoid standing water at all costs.
 It is often difficult to tell just how deep the water is, and standing water greatly increases your risk of hydroplaning.
 If you cannot avoid driving through standing water, go as slow as possible to reduce your risk of hydroplaning.

-- Use your headlights: Rain can obstruct yours and other driver's line of sight, making use of the headlights not only help you see, it helps other drivers, cyclists, and pedestrians see you.
-Be sure not to use your high beams in the rain, as they can scatter light and actually reduce visibility.
+- Use your headlights: Rain can obstruct yours and other driver's line of sight.
+Making use of the headlights not only helps you see, but it also helps other drivers, cyclists, and pedestrians see you.
+Some states even have the use of headlights while it is raining written into their motorist laws.
+Be sure not to use your high beams in the rain, as they can scatter light and reduce visibility.
 A good rule of thumb is; turn on your headlights if you are using your windshield wipers.

 - Avoid driving in severe weather: If the wet weather becomes severe, it is best to avoid travel if possible.